darkcom109/darkcom109/README.md

 - Google Cybersecurity Professional Certificate (Coursera)
 - Awarded 1st Place for a Sustainability Hackathon
 - Awarded a Certificate for Participating in the King's Edge Sustainability Programme
+- Won the Imperial Coding Challenge using Next.js

 ### 🛠️ Tech Stack
 <div align="left">